the-ozet/the-ozet.github.io/_works/organ.md

 ### Dates

-July 16, 18, 20
+July 16, 18 and 20, 2020<br/>
 8pm

 ### Location

-Interrobang:New Works at The Brick
+Interrobang:New Works at The Brick<br/>
-<br>Brooklyn, NY
+Brooklyn, NY

 ### Summary